ZK-Protocol/Native-Privacy-Asset-Protocol-Whitepaper/README.md

 ---

-## 11. Conclusion and Vision
+## 12. Conclusion and Vision

-This protocol, through the ZRC-20 standard, pv1 multi-chain addresses, tiered Merkle trees, and efficient zk-SNARK proofs, constructs a native privacy asset layer for the Ethereum ecosystem.
+This protocol, through the ZRC-20 standard, pv1 multi-chain addresses, tiered Merkle trees, and efficient zk-SNARK proofs, constructs a **native privacy asset layer** for the Ethereum ecosystem.
 It represents not only technical innovation but a paradigm shift in the market: making privacy a fundamental attribute of any digital asset.

+**Core Value**: Native privacy assets with privacy as an inherent property from genesis—not achieved through post-hoc mixing.
+Anyone can issue and use privacy tokens as easily as ERC-20 tokens.

+**Extended Value**: Beyond native privacy assets, ZRC-20's standardized interface enables broader ecosystem integration:

+1. **Connects to Existing Ecosystem**: Through Wrapper Protocols, the entire ERC-20 ecosystem (DAI, USDC, WETH) can gain privacy capabilities without migration
+2. **Enables Privacy-Native Future**: Dual-Mode Tokens allow new projects to offer both public (DeFi-compatible) and private modes in a single contract
+3. **Accelerates Ecosystem Development**: Standardized interface means wallets, auditors, and developers can build on proven foundations

 **Future directions include**:

+- **Wrapper Protocol Ecosystem**: Privacy wrappers for major stablecoins and DeFi tokens
+- **Dual-Mode Token Framework**: Standard implementations for privacy-native projects
 - **L2 Rollup Integration**: Further cost reduction through Layer 2 solutions
-- **Privacy Smart Contract Support**: Extension to general-purpose applications
-- **Compliance Mode Adoption**: Enabling enterprise-level adoption
+- **Privacy DeFi Primitives**: DEXs, lending protocols, and yield farming with native privacy
-- **Cross-chain Interoperability**: Seamless asset movement across networks
+- **Cross-chain Interoperability**: Seamless privacy-preserving asset movement across networks

 We believe that privacy is a necessary condition for Web3 mass adoption.
-This protocol serves as the foundation stone for that future.
+This protocol serves as the foundation stone for that future—not as an isolated privacy solution, but as the **standard interface that unlocks privacy for the entire Ethereum ecosystem**.

 ---

-## 12. Community
+## 13. Community

 This document was designed by the **ZKProtocol** team.
 You can get the latest updates about the protocol and contact the team through the following channels: